kvakvs/beam-wisdoms/docs/source/definitions.rst

     huge impact on your code performance or very little.
 Always run performance tests before you start optimizing for this.

+Context
+    Virtual machine context is a small structure which contains a copy of active registers, instruction pointer, few other pointers from the currently running process.
+It is stored in CPU registers or on stack (based on C compiler judgement when building the emulator).

+    When a process is ready to run, its fields are copied into the context, i.e. *swapped in*.
+    When a process is suspended or scheduled out, the context is stored back into the process.
+This operation is called *swapping out*.
+    This is not a cheap operation, so VM tries to minimize context switches.

+    A context switch is also performed when changing from BEAM code to native compiled code by HiPE or JIT.
+This is why mixing HiPE and normal Erlang code in your program, which calls each other, is an expensive luxury.

 .. _def-cp:

 CP, Continuation pointer